-This webinar will analyse the major changes proposed, in particular, plans to develop a more integrated approach to care and increase the powers of the Secretary of State.
+This webinar analysed the major changes proposed, in particular, plans to develop a more integrated approach to care and increase the powers of the Secretary of State.

-Our panel will give their take on what the plans might mean, focusing on how they fit into short term recovery from the pandemic and longer run development of the NHS.
+Our panel gave their take on what the plans might mean, focusing on how they fit into short term recovery from the pandemic and longer run development of the NHS.

 Bio to follow.

 Author of assorted publications for The Health Foundation and other think tanks including Glaziers and Window Breakers: Former Health Secretaries in their Own Words which includes a brief history of the management of the NHS, along with Never Again? and The World’s Biggest Quango which, respectively, chart the creation and first five years of NHS England.
 Other publications include the award winning The Five Giants: A Biography of the Welfare State, which tells its story from Beveridge to 2017, and reviews of the state of, and views, on the NHS for its 60th and 65th anniversaries.

 A senior fellow at the King’s Fund and the Institute for Government, Nick is also a visiting professor in social policy at the London School of Economics and an honorary fellow of the Royal College of Physicians.
 From 1996 to 2011 he was Public Policy Editor at the Financial Times, having worked previously for Nature, the Press Association, The Times and The Independent.